 FINANCES AND BUDGETING

-Our Spark Circus Director’s makes an honorarium of $5,000 for her year round work, and has her living expenses covered while volunteering two months of her time on the ground with the Thai Burmese Border Project.
-All of the performers are incredibly generous volunteers!
+Our Spark Circus Director has her living expenses covered while volunteering two months of her time on the ground with the Project.
 The administration costs of our project are minimal– we don’t even have a formal office.
 They are usually less than 15% of the annual budget.

-Donors may choose to direct the funds they donate to a specific purpose, and we will use them as specified and report back with picture, video and stories… the connections between what we fundraise and what happens to it is very direct and accountable.
+Our supporters and donors may choose to direct the funds they donate to a specific purpose, and we will use them as specified and report back with picture, video and stories for example, providing a school bus and water supplies to Greenwater Learning Centre in 201 The connections between what we fundraise and what happens to those funds is very direct and accountable.
 Nothing is wasted!
 If you are interested in seeing our budget or financial record, just ask.

 Your Personal Budget

-For the duration of our time in Mae sot, Spark Circus will cover accomodation costs, travels costs, breakfast and lunch.
-Group meals at dinner time will be covered occasionally and otherwise volunteers are free in the evenings to eat where they like, not paid for by spark.
+For the duration of our time in Mae Sot, Spark Circus will cover daily transport costs to schools, water, breakfast and lunch.
+Spark will occasionally cover group meals at dinner time, but otherwise volunteers are free in the evenings to eat where they like at their own expense.

 Additional costs to consider

-- Phone service: 100 baht will last about a week; more if you don’t call or text much, less if you have a role that requires communicating with people lots.
+- Phone service: 100 baht will last about a week for non Smart Phone users; more if you don’t call or text much, less if you have a role that requires communicating with people lots.

 - Comfort food: Although you can eat cheaply at the markets and food stalls, you will often be eating with the group in places where food and drinks can run about 120 baht per meal.
 Plan for even more cost if you are hungry or ordering lots of Western food.
 Most of us seem to want to eat three times a day when time permits.
 Western confections and snack foods are available, too, for about what you’d pay at home.
-Fresh coconuts are around 20 baht each, bottled water is 10 baht a bottle.
+Fresh coconuts are around 50 baht each, fruit shakes can range anywhere from 50baht in the North to 100baht in the South, bottled water is 10-20 baht for a small bottle.
 It’s not a lot, but it adds up.

 - Souvenirs: there are so many awesome options from Karen bags to gemstones to cat ears.
 The prices are reasonable but if you are doing a lot of shopping, bring extra cash.